isitsamgallon/Ashen-Campaign/content/Books, Documents & Artefacts/An Incomplete Guide to the Gods.md

 - [[Somnora]] - The Keeper of Dreams and Memories

 # Information on Heralds:
 There are two main theories on how [[Herald]]s are made, either they are people who accomplish great feats in their lives and thus are chosen by gods to carry out their whims.
-Or the second way where a small part of the god is given form to go to [[The Amber Realms]] to carry out the gods whims
+Or the second way where a small part of the god is given form to go to [[The Amber Realms]] to carry out the god's whims